kangichu/Bert-Automation-Second/README.md

      - It reloads the FAISS index from the file and compares the total number of vectors stored with the number of embeddings generated.
      - A simple nearest neighbor search is conducted (using the first embedding) to verify that the index is operational.
      - If any inconsistency or error occurs during verification, an error message is logged, and the process terminates accordingly.

 ---

+### **Part 3: The Update Pipeline Function Implementation**

+1. **Importing Required Libraries and Functions**
+   - The update pipeline module imports logging, FAISS, NumPy, and several custom modules:
+     - Functions for fetching new listings from a MySQL database.
+     - Data formatting routines.
+     - Methods to generate embeddings.
+     - Functions for storing embeddings into the FAISS index.
+     - A tracker for managing listings.

+2. **Pipeline Function Definition: `update_pipeline`**
+   - The update pipeline function is designed to handle adding new listings into the FAISS index.

+3. **Step 1 – Data Fetching from MySQL**
+   - The pipeline begins by logging that it is fetching new data from a MySQL database.
+   - It calls a dedicated function to retrieve new listing data.
+If no data is fetched, the process logs an error and terminates early.

+4. **Step 2 – Data Formatting**
+   - The new listings are formatted into narratives.
+If the formatting process fails, the error is logged, and the pipeline stops.

+5. **Step 3 – Embedding Generation**
+   - The new narratives are converted into embeddings.
+If the embedding generation fails, the process logs the error and exits.

+6. **Step 4 – Loading Existing FAISS Index**
+   - The pipeline attempts to load an existing FAISS index from a local file.
+If the index cannot be loaded, the process logs an error and terminates.

+7. **Step 5 – Storing New Embeddings in FAISS**
+   - The new embeddings are added to the FAISS index.
+The tracker is updated with the new listings.
+Successful storage is logged.

+8. **Step 6 – Verification of New Embedding Storage**
+   - The pipeline verifies that the new embeddings have been correctly stored in the FAISS index.
+If any inconsistency or error occurs during verification, an error message is logged, and the process terminates accordingly.

+---

+### **Part 4: Dataset Generation**

+1. **Imports and Environment Setup**
+   - The dataset generation script imports various Python modules needed for its functionality, including standard libraries, third-party libraries, and custom modules.
+   - Environment variables are loaded from a `.env` file using the `dotenv` package.

+2. **Initializing the OpenAI Client**
+   - The script initializes an OpenAI client using the API key from the environment variables.

+3. **Database Configuration**
+   - A dictionary (`MYSQL_CONFIG`) is defined with the MySQL database connection parameters.

+4. **Defining Property-Related Data**
+   - Dictionaries are defined for price ranges, property name mappings, square area ranges, and amenities.

+5. **Loading GPT-2 and Flan-T5 Models and Tokenizers**
+   - The script loads pre-trained GPT-2 and Flan-T5 models and their tokenizers from Hugging Face.

+6. **Text Generation Functions**
+   - Functions are defined to generate text using Flan-T5, GPT-2, and OpenAI’s GPT-3.5.

+7. **Utility Functions**
+   - Functions are defined for random date generation, MySQL connection, creating the database table, and inserting a listing into the database.

+8. **Data Generation Helpers**
+   - Helper functions are defined for generating random amounts, square areas, property names, and amenities.

+9. **Dataset Generation Function**
+   - An asynchronous function is defined to generate a dataset of property listings.
+This function drives the main logic of dataset generation.

+10. **Script Execution Entry Point**
+    - The final block checks if the script is being run directly and executes the dataset generation function.

+---